 Creamy Vegan Mayo!
-A fast and easy, low-fat recipe for homemade vegan mayonnaise (like Vegenaise)!
-Healthy, easy and flavorful!
+A fast and easy, low-fat recipe for homemade vegan mayonnaise (like Vegenaise) made without nuts or unhealthy “seed oils” Healthy, easy, and flavorful!

 Here’s a simple easy recipe for vegan mayo that is made with low-fat, silken tofu.
 Creamy, flavorful and delicious it’s hard to believe it’s totally egg-free.
 Use this simple base for making your own versions, adding fresh herbs or spices to create different flavor profiles.

-I like using Mori-Nu Silken Tofu because they offer an organic and Non GMO version.
+Use Silken Tofu like Mori-Nu Silken Tofu who offers an organic and Non-GMO version.
 This can be found in the natural foods section of your grocery store ( it is not refrigerated!) or sometimes in the Asian section.
 Either firm or extra firm will work great.
+Not this is different from regular tofu in that when blended it gets silky smooth.

 Using vinegar helps extend the life of the vegan mayo and this can be stored for up to 2 weeks in the fridge.